tjhickey724/reactnative/courses/CS153aSum24Brandeis.md

 Everyone will comment on each project, give suggestions for how it could be improved, and think about which aspects could be incorporated into your own project

 ### Lesson 6 Tue 6/11/23

+We begin by working on the ToDoList app.

 All students give demos of the current version of their final projects and discuss what the final version should be.